stripcode/pigpio-stepper-motor/README.md

 # pigpio-stepper-motor

-I use 28BYJ-48 stepper motor and ULN2003 driver.
-I connect to 6, 13, 19, 26 pin and control over pigpio using python3 on Raspberry Pi.
+I use 28BYJ-48 stepper motor (4096 steps) and ULN2003 driver.
+I connect to 6, 13, 19, 26 pins and control over pigpio using python3 on Raspberry Pi.

 ## Examples